 and Jack died.
 However, he was subsequently resurrected and did not encounter the Doctor again until late in his Tenth incarnation.
 Captain Jack is the lead character in the

 Sarah Jane Smith

 .
-She left his company to take on a role in the military organisation UNIT (UN
+She left his company to take on a role in the military organisation UNIT (

 (Karen Gillan) is the current companion of the Eleventh Doctor.